I’m Jaclyn, but most people call me Jakki.

 !srcsetto insert a snippet that has predefined srcset sizes, with placeholders to insert any custom attributes etc. It is as amazing as it sounds!!!

 Eagle is an incredibly useful app for anyone who designs or makes art.
 It is Pinterest on steroids.
 It is a one-time payment and works across two devices, on both Mac & PC.
 It is what Adobe Bridge always wanted to be but never got there.
 Eagle is essentially a visual database where you can save websites, graphics, snippets, pdfs, ETC, and catalogue them for future reference.
 You can easily link it to an online cloud storage like Google Drive or Adobe Cloud, and it is incredibly useful when you need inspiration for a design, on the fly.
-It is also useful for when you are feeling uninspired and are looking for a reference or something to inspire you.
-It also has a multitude of amazingly useful features, such as autoplaying videos on hover, smart sorting media by colour or tag, and extensive search and labelling capabilities.
 I encourage any designer to get this app because it is honestly so useful and has helped me be way more efficient at designing extremely quickly, because a lot of my research is done in my day-to-day browsing.

 - Logitech M590

 This mouse is by far the BEST mouse I have ever owned.
 I am a big Logitech fangirl because their technology just WORKS.
 The most amazing thing about this mouse though, is that you can seamlessly use it between two devices, Mac or PC!
-It’s what Synergy always wanted to be, but far less buggy.
-Yep, you can move your mouse pointer seamlessly between two different screens connected to two different computers.
-You can even copy and paste between the two devices.
 As someone who uses both a Mac and PC daily, it is a productivity boost I’ll never get over.
 At $64 I consider this mouse to be an epically underrated bargain.

 - Apple’s wired keyboard with numeric keypad

-Yeah, this keyboard is discontinued…but I maintain this is the best keyboard ever (and I’ve used a lot of keyboards).
-I’m not a fan of mechanical keyboards personally, because they are noisy and they feel like they often require a lot of extra effort to type one.
-I love Apple’s old keyboards because they are compact and low-profile, and are very easy to type on.
-And I personally love wired keyboards because they are instant, require no setup, and they constantly and reliably just work.
+This keyboard is discontinued, but I maintain this is the best keyboard ever (and I’ve used a lot of keyboards).
+This keyboard is compact and low-profile, and very easy and efficient to type on – the perfect keyboard, honestly.
+Oh and wired is a MUST- because they are instant, require no setup, and they constantly and reliably just work.
 As someone who values efficiency in typing and coding, the keys on this keyboards are the perfect size and distance that allows for maximum speed and accuracy.
-Yeah I nerd out over this keyboard.
-But let’s be real, it’s going to be hard to beat the quality on this one, even for Apple.
+I nerd out over this keyboard.
+But it’s going to be hard to beat the quality on this one, even for Apple.